UNC-CEMALB/ENVIROSCAN/3. Sociodemographic & Housing Clustering/README.md

-# Sociodemographic & Housing Clustering
-- Using kmeans to cluster GEO ids based on sociodemographic and housing data separately

-# Sociodemographic & Housing Clustering (includes WHP)
+# Sociodemographic Clustering
-- Using kmeans to cluster GEO ids based on sociodemographic and WHP data
+- Using kmeans to cluster GEO ids based on sociodemographic data
-- Using kmeans to cluster GEO ids based on housing and WHP data